This post may contain affiliate links. Please read my disclosure for more info.

 “When I first started working for Larry Summers, then chief economist at the World Bank, he was married to a tax attorney, Vicki.
 He was very supportive of Vicki’s career and used to urge her to “bill like a boy.”
 His view was that the men considered any time they spent thinking about an issue – even time in the shower- as billable hours.
 His wife and her female colleagues, however, would decide that they were not at their best on a given day and discount hours they spent at their desks to be fair to the client.”

 Last week I was at an Australia Chamber of Commerce networking event, meeting up with a friend.
 I felt good.
 I was wearing my custom-tailored dress from Vietnam, and I looked professional, stylish, and sexy all at the same time.

 While walking around the venue looking for my friend, I couldn’t help but notice the entire place was packed with men.
 Suits… suits everywhere.

 We started talking about my blog, and how I had to leave the event early because I had a “Chat about China” Skype call lined up.
-He asked how much I charge for my time, and I said $20.
+He asked how much I charge for my time, and I said $20 an hour.

 $200?!
 Who would pay $200 to Skype ME?!
 These are poor college students we’re talking about here.
 I barely get any Skype call requests as it is.
 With such little demand, how can I raise the price?!